whi-tw/bmw-cardata-streaming-poc/AUTHENTICATION.md

 1. Display the `user_code` to the user
 2. Tell them to visit the `verification_uri_complete` URL
 3. Optionally open their browser automatically to this URL
-4. User logs into BMW portal and authorizes the device
+4. User logs into BMW portal and authorizes the application

+**Note**: The `verification_uri_complete` already contains the user code, so users don't need to enter it manually if they use this URL.
+Alternatively, they can use the "Authenticate Device" button and enter the code manually.

 ### Step 4: Poll for Tokens